46th Annual Undergraduate Research Conference – Friday, May 1, 2020

 - Presentations will be held in the order listed in the program (final scheduling adjustments are still being made, and the final program will be posted soon).

 - Faculty judges will be on hand to ask questions and interact with presenters.

 - Faculty judges will also select a "Best Presentation" winner for each poster group and panel session.

 - Winners will be announced at the Closing Ceremony.

 In order to help participants prepare for the Conference, we will be hosting a series of presentation workshops, 2 for students doing panel presentations and 2 for students doing poster presentations.
 These interactive workshops will focus on both the theoretical and practical aspects of communicating research.
 Faculty from NYU's Writing in the Disciplines program will facilitate these sessions and fellow undergraduates with experience presenting at conferences will also be on hand to answer questions and provide insights from their own experience.
 Students attending the sessions are strongly encouraged to bring current drafts of their presentation to receive critique and guidance from fellow students and workshop facilitators.
-All workshops will be held from 5–6:30PM in Bobst Rm.
-743.
+Dates and times for 2020 URC presentation workshops TBA.

 In the meantime, feel free to consult the slides from the 2014 workshop, "Designing and Delivering Dynamic Presentations."